 Headers definition

-Editor’s note: need for ABNF & OMNA registration for these headers

 X-Oma-Push-Accept-Source

 This header indicates a comma-separated list of acceptable push sources (Push channels) supported by the entity inserting the header.
 This header is specifically used for negotiating the Push channel(s) to be used between client & server.